seniorrelder/alx-system_engineering-devops/README.md

 - : This script displays the content of the /etc/passwd file.
 - : This script displays the content of the /etc/passwd and /etc/hosts files.
 - : This script displays the last 10 lines of the /etc/passwd file.
+- : This script displays the first 10 lines of the /etc/passwd file.